 The step by step guide below is for a simple curtain design that will hang from a curtain rod.
-There are only a few core items that you will need to put them together:
+There are only a few core items that you will need to put together:

 - Tape measure